-To prove negligence, you must prove that the at-fault party owed your loved one a “duty of care.”
+To establish negligence, you must prove that the at-fault party owed your loved one a “duty of care.”
 The nature of this obligation varies depending on your circumstances.
-In general, one’s duty of care refers to their obligation to keep others safe.
+In general, one’s duty of care refers to their responsibility for keeping others safe.

-For example, property owners have a duty of care to provide reasonably safe premises to those residing at or visiting the premises.
-They are obligated to take reasonable actions to maintain the property in a reasonably safe condition, free of dangerous or hazardous conditions.
-Drivers have a duty of care to obey traffic laws and operate their vehicle in a reasonably safe manner while on a roadway.
+For example, property owners have a duty of care to provide reasonably safe premises to those residing at or visiting the area.
+They must take action to maintain a reasonably safe property that is free of hazardous conditions.
+Drivers also have a duty of care to obey traffic laws and operate their vehicles in a reasonably safe manner.

-When you work with a lawyer, they will determine whether the at-fault party owed your loved one a duty of care.
-They will consider all the relevant factors necessary in order to come to that conclusion.
+When you work with a New York wrongful death lawyer, they will analyze the accident to determine if the at-fault party owed your loved one a duty of care.
+If so, your attorney can hold the party accountable for the fatality.

 Breach of Duty of Care